charlietriplett/OpenA11yEngineer/_checklist-web/progress-bar.md

 keyboard:
   tab: |
     Nothing happens, progress bar is not typically focusable

+mobile:
+  swipe: |
+    Reads the progress bar

+screenreader:
   name:  |
     Purpose is clear
   role:  |
     Identifies itself as a progress bar or progress indicator
   group: |
     n/a
   state: |
     The current value is expressed live as it changes

-mobile:
-  swipe: |
-    Reads the progress bar

 ---

 ## Code examples